 In order to maximise thermal mass and economy, as well as simplify coordination between the buildings, we specified concrete frame in all cases.
 The designs were relatively simple and largely rectangular, and did not require the benefits of steel, such as reduced weight and increased flexibility.
 We used piled foundations throughout with waterproofed concrete slabs above, and specified thin secant piled walls to maximise the usable basement space.

 For the superstructure, wherever possible we designed flat slabs with party and core walls providing lateral stability.
-Buildings 1A (five storeys) and 1B (seven storeys) are connected, and provide support to each other along their East–West axis.
-Building 2 extends to 12 storeys, incorporating transfer structures and gaining stiffness from its fair–faced concrete façade as well as concrete cores.
+Buildings 1A (five storeys) and 1B (seven storeys) are connected, and provide support to each other along their east-west axis.
+Building 2 extends to twelve storeys, incorporating transfer structures and gaining stiffness from its fair-faced concrete façade as well as concrete cores.
 The four-storey Building 3 gains stability from its façade structures on all sides.

 Four concrete-framed, mixed-use buildings in historical Southwark